Ho Chi Minh city (also known as Saigon) is a bustling city in the south of Vietnam.

 About 50% of those who spent any significant amount of time in the tunnels died.
 Lack of clean water, food, and sunlight all aided in diseases and illnesses becoming rife.

-We had the opportunity to go inside the tunnels.
+We had the opportunity to get inside the tunnels.

 Not for the claustrophobic!